toadlyBroodle/spam-bot-3000/README.md

 access_token_secret = "your_access_token_secret"
 ```

-- create new 'credentials.py' file in main directory with your twitter credentials
-	- <a href="https://www.digitalocean.com/community/tutorials/how-to-create-a-twitterbot-with-python-3-and-the-tweepy-library">a good guide for how to get twitter credentials</a>
 - replace promotional tweets (promoTweets.txt) with your own
 	- individual tweets on seperate lines
 	- each line must by <= 140 characters long